 The Canada Business Network (It's all in the plan)

 If you’ve never put together a business plan before, no worries!
-The Canada Business Network not only provides information on how to write a business plan, but also access to templates, sample business plans, market research information and statistics.
+The Canada Business Network not only provides information on how to write a business plan, but also access to business planning resources such as templates, sample business plans, market research information and statistics.

 Entrepreneurship Manitoba is another resource to check out when putting together your business plan.
 Their business consultants can review your plan to make sure that your business is viable and achievable.
 In addition, the agency offers a three-day Business Planning Workshop that provides training on how to start and operate a small business in Manitoba, and covers such topics as developing a business plan, registering/incorporating your business, deducting business expenses for tax purposes, and more.